davaya/jadn2/docs/im-summary.md

 As shown in the Coordinate examples, the Record type defines both an Array and a Map form of the values it contains, establishing the semantic equivalence between forms.
-JADN also defines equivalent numeric and string forms of enumerated values including Map keys, supporting string keys for human readability and numeric index for concise machine-optimized messages.
+JADN also defines equivalent numeric and string forms of enumerated values including Map keys, supporting strings for human readability and numeric index for concise machine-optimized messages.
 Consult the JADN specification for details on the available types, mapping between syntax and semantics, and additional capabilities such as type inheritance.